sarthak1971/HealthCare_Data_Analytics/README.md

 Predictive analytics for appointment no-shows Automated dashboard

-📄 License
-This project is open for learning and portfolio purposes.

 Made with ❤️ for Data Analytics & SQL enthusiasts
 Feel free to fork, improve, and use this project in your portfolio!